yetweka/ocr-evaluation-data/README.md

 > NAACL 2016

+If you find any mistakes in the gold transcriptions found in this repository, please let us know.
+We would like for the transcriptions to be as accurate as possible.

 ### Running Ocular with the data

 To train and evaluate with this data, use the following options during font training: